Kathmandu Pokhara Tour

 Currently, it is a UNESCO World Heritage Site.
 Afterward, go to Hanuman Dhoka in Durbar Square.
 It served as the royal residence for the Shah dynasty and Malla rulers.

 After Hanuman Dhoka, go to Kathmandu’s Kala Bhairav.
 The temple honors a ferocious representation of Lord Shiva.
 It is an outdoor worship space with a 12-foot-tall Kala Bhairav statue.
-Visit the Jagannath Temple from here.
+From here, visit the Jagannath Temple.
 It is famous for its construction and spiritual significance.
 It is one of the city’s oldest shrines.

 Visit Kumari Bahal from here.
-It is the house of the kumari, or living goddess, while she is the devi or goddess of choice.
+It is the house of the KKumari, or living goddess, who is also the devi, or goddess of choice.
 The Kumari’s presence protects the people and the area.
 Visit Kathmandu’s renowned Thamel market in the evening.
-You can vibe in the streets of Kathmandu.
+You can also vibe in the streets of Kathmandu.

 Pokhara is also called “the city of lakes.”
 It includes three significant lakes: Begnas, Rupa, and Fewa.
 You can view Pokhara City and the gorgeous scenery from a boat on Fewa Lake.